StathisDi/memristor_MIMO/RTL_FLI/README.md

 The mapping in this version is done by directly normalizing the values to -1 to 1.
 This mapping can be changed by altering the mapping functions in the `util.h` file.

+#### Changing the design

+If the design is to be edited and the structure change, then the MTI_frontend needs to be edited as well to make sure that the correct signals are read from the C code.

+That can be done by editing the line 301 to 312 in the `MTI_frontend.cpp` file.

 # LICENSE

 MIT License